 I’m big on technology and believe that we can reach people online through websites, social media and other forms of online communication.
 Also thanks to the internet our initial efforts can be multiplied.

-For instance, this blog post I wrote can be read by you and 100’s of others.
+For instance, this blog post I wrote can be read by you and hundreds of others.
 Consider integrating ways to scale when choosing a vocation because then your influence and income won’t have any limitations.